perlwasm/talk-perlcic-2020/index.md

 ---

-### Lucet

 **Lucet** is a native WebAssembly compiler and runtime.

+---

+**Lucet** ahead of time compiles *WebAssembly* to native x86_64 code for even better performance

+---

-It is designed to safely execute untrusted WebAssembly programs inside your application
+**Lucet** binaries have the same sandbox safety as regular WebAssembly runtimes, so it is safe to run untrusted WebAssembly inside your application.

 ---